minibolt-guide/minibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 * **Windows**: download, install and run [Tor Browser](https://www.torproject.org){:target="_blank"}
   * The application must be started manually and run in the background when you want to connect over Tor.
-  * By default, when you have Tor Browser running, Tor proxy is available on port `9150`, if you want to have `9050` available too, you can run background service on port `9050`, executing `"tor.exe"` file on the installation path route you chose during Tor Browser installation and following the next subpath `...\Tor Browser\Browser\TorBrowser\Tor\tor.exe"`
+  * By default, when you have Tor Browser running, Tor proxy is available on port `9150`, but if you want to have `9050` available too, you can run background service on port `9050`, executing `"tor.exe"` file on the installation path route you chose during Tor Browser installation and following the next subpath `...\Tor Browser\Browser\TorBrowser\Tor\tor.exe"`

 * **Linux**: only need to execute (`sudo apt install tor`) on the command line and ensure that the Tor service is working and listening at the default ports `9050` and `9150`